 • Location: If your log cabin is behind the main house and not in front of the building line, it is more likely to avoid planning permission.
 However, the location must not be protected like a listed building or conservation area, where special rules apply.

-• Use: Planning permission is not required for personal use, such as a garden office or storage.
+• Use: Planning permission is not required for garden office projects or storage places.
 However, planning permission for a log cabin will be necessary if you plan to use it as an independent living space or for commercial purposes.

 Key Factors Affecting Planning Permission For Log Cabins

 Several factors influence whether or not you’ll need planning permission for log cabins.
-Let’s look at the key considerations.
+Here are the key considerations:

 1. Overall Height And Eaves Height